scarlettbell423/web_test/README.md

 2. copy the key to your repo add public key

-## 2.3 Preveiw your change local
+## 2.3 Preveiw your change locally
 1. Save all your changes in VS code

 2. Go to your folder on computer ---> double click index.html

 # 3. Web dev. using github directly
  - You may navigate to the github repo. and make changes online directly.
 Click on edit button, make any neccessary changes that you need.
 Then Commit changes with your messages.

  - Add useful commit messages about what has changed, so you could find them later if you changed your mind.

 ## 3.1 Preveiw your change online

  - Where do I find my url?  your repo ---> Settings ----> Pages

+ - Save the URL in your bookmark and refresh it after you commit your changes.

  - Use your saved webpage url, refresh your page after saving.
+It takes about 30s to have the new change.

 # 4. Both local and web dev. use the same change for the following.
 ## 4.1 Change color